The infamous leather pony

 As an experienced noob (dad DIYer trying to get into hand tools) I ask a lot of stupid questions on here, and get a lot of very patient, awesome answers, for which I'm internally grapefruit.

-And so, in order to show that I'm not just some gobby silly person, and do actually do stuffs, I am posting my recently finished Leather Pony project.
+And so, in order to show that I'm not just some gobby idiot, and do actually do stuffs, I am posting my recently finished Leather Pony project.
 Before anyone mentions gimp masks and lederhosen, I should point out that this device is really just a clamp to hold leatherwork projects during stitching, and is nowhere near as "special interest" as the name suggests.

 The highly-UKW-active among you will notice that, despite getting some great advice on hinges, I simply couldn't source anything appropriate, and as this is not some piece of show furniture, I just went along with my original craptastic whack-a-big-hinge on it plan.